stengel/EquiLearn/learningAgents/Explanation.md

-# Demand Intertia with Learning Agents
+# Demand Inertia with Learning Agents